flatcar-archive/flatcar-docs/os/sdk-modifying-flatcar.md

 By default `cork create` will download the latest SDK used for the Alpha release which can be changed with `--sdk-version x.y.z`.
 You can also change the SDK release later.

 A manifest defines which source code branches are checked out.
-The default manifest uses the development branches for the next Alpha major version.
+The default manifest uses the `main` development branches for the next Alpha major version.
 If you want to check out a specific release, you can pass `--manifest-branch flatcar-CHANNEL-x.y.z`.
 If you want to add changes to a major version that is propagated through the channels and gets maintenance releases increasing the minor version, you need to use the maintenance branch `flatcar-MAJORVERSION` (the major version is the _x_ in _x.y.z_) which you can check out by passing